apollo

 An individual must seek medical attention if he/she faces any of the following situations:

-Routine Check-up: Regular screening like hepatitis panel tests and vaccination (especially for the HAV and HBV virus) can keep an individual protected.
+Routine Check-up: Regular screening like hepatitis panel tests and vaccination (especially for the HAV and HBV virus) can protect an individual.

-During Pregnancy: Pregnant women need to undergo hepatitis testing as an HBV infection during this can progress the chances of cirrhosis.
+During Pregnancy: Pregnant women need to undergo hepatitis testing as an HBV infection can increase the chances of cirrhosis.
 Pregnancy can also aggravate a hepatitis D infection, resulting in chronic liver diseases.

 Hepatitis E is associated with preterm and low birth weights.
 So, to avoid all these complications, it is better to consult a doctor beforehand.